Fire and rescue services

 Crime and ATM fraud is a risk.
 Only use ATMs inside bank premises during business hours.

-Carry your passport, your original visa and migration card with you at all times.
+Always carry your passport, original visa, and migration card with you.
 Local authorities won't accept copies.

 Limited entry zones are generally sign-posted and restricted by road barriers and border guard posts.